 This will be an additional charge at the piano tuners normal rate which is currently $150.
 A fourty-eight hour notice must be given for a piano tuning cancellation.

 Payment is required upon completion of each session.
-Payment may be made by cash, check, money order, PayPal, Venmo, or credit card (+3%).
+Payment may be made by cash, check, money order, PayPal, or Venmo.
 There is a $35 fee for returned checks.

 Billing will occur from the beginning of your scheduled start time.
 We allow clients to arrive thirty minutes prior to your scheduled start time for setup without charge.
 Please be mindful that billing begins as soon as the engineer starts working with you in any capacity when arriving before scheduled time.
 This includes instrument setup, microphone placement, level setting, client data preparation, CD burning, etc. Extra time will be billed in thirty minute increments.